nodepy/nodepy/README.md

 - add `-L,--loader` argument to `nodepy` command-line
 - add `require(loader=None)` argument
 - `nodepy` interactive banner now shows the Python maxsize (usually 32 or 64)
+- add `BaseModule.remove()` method
+- fix #19: A module that fails to execute must be automatically cleared from the module cache again

 ### v0.0.18